SU clerical staff aiming to hold election to unionize by end of May

 Syracuse Graduate Employees United have made significant progress in obtaining better wages, compensation, working conditions and work-life balance for graduate workers through their contract ratification.
 These efforts inspired other groups of on-campus staff, such as hourly food service and library workers, to begin forming their own unions.

-Now, clerical workers are similarly introducing these efforts.
+Now, administrative, professional and technical staff are similarly introducing these efforts.
 While some staff members have said they are generally happy working at SU, the union hopes to create a more fair work environment, increase transparency and improve compensation.

 “It was clear that the union difference was palpable,” said Margaret Craft, an academic operations analyst at SU’s School of Information Studies.
 “I work with amazing colleagues all across campus, and our contributions are unique and essential to this university’s achievements … we want the recognition and respect that deserves.”

-Note: CLARIFICATION: A previous version of this article referred to the staff as “clerical staff” as stated in press releases.
-Administrative, professional and technical staff better represents the group’s membership.